 What most residential homeowners desire is a roof that will not only last a long time, but won’t cost an arm and a leg to install.
 Most residential roofs are replaced, or at least repaired, every ten years.
 By carefully choosing your residential roofing material, you can help reduce the cost of replacement or push it far into the future.
 We offer a wide variety of roofing material.
 See below to find out which style is right for you.

-Asphalt Shingles: Asphalt shingles are also known as composition shingles, and they are a very popular choice as they are inexpensive and extremely durable.
+Asphalt Shingles: Asphalt roofing shingles are the most affordable type of roofing for residential use.
+While all contain a measure of asphalt, there are some key differences between styles like 3-tab vs. architectural shingle, and they are a very popular choice as they are inexpensive and extremely durable.
+Asphalt shingles consist of multiple layers of material, with a top layer of granules that provide the shingle with color while protecting the waterproof underlayer from UV rays and fire.
+Beneath the top layer is an asphalt-coated fiberglass mat that gives strength and durability.
 Once installed, they can last anywhere between 20 to 30 years.
-These shingles are strong and sturdy, you can even walk on them without causing any damage.
+These shingles are strong and sturdy, you can even walk on them without causing much damage.
 They are fire resistant, and the most popular choice for shingles in today’s homes.
 Asphalt shingles can be manufactured in a wide range of colors and styles.

 Wood Shingles: Wooden roof shingles were lightweight, made with simple tools, and easily installed.
 With today’s building new fire standards wood singles have become obsolete.
 Wood roofing comes in 2 types; shingles and shakes.
 Shingles have a smooth finish and are cut to a particular size.
 Although wood provides a very unique look to a home, it demands a lot of maintenance.
 Using this material for roofing can be a costly affair, as insects and rot can damage the material easily.